Thank you very much for your interest in volunteering for the 2024 Ultra Tour Monte Rosa.

 The 2024 races take place from Wednesday 4 September to Saturday 7 September 2023.

 We need help for all or part of the period between Sunday 1st September and Sunday 8th September.
 Let us know what you can offer!

-Please note that for 2023 our Stage Race and 170 km Ultra Tour will follow the original route around Monte Rosa through IT and CH, while the Mischabel 60 and 100 race routes plus Grächen Berglauf stay entirely within the Matter and Saas valleys in Switzerland.
+Please note that for 2024 our Stage Race and 170 km Ultra Tour will follow the original route around Monte Rosa through IT and CH, while the Mischabel 60 race route plus Grächen Berglauf stay entirely within the Matter and Saas valleys in Switzerland.